-In our expanding and successful Sixth Form, students may continue their education with a wide range of high quality A level and BTEC courses as preparation for their transition to university or vocational study and routes to employment.
+In our expanding and successful Sixth Form, students may continue their education with a wide range of high quality A-level and BTEC courses as preparation for their transition to university or vocational study and routes to employment.

 As an inclusive school, we provide a wide range of support for students.
 We appreciate that every child is unique and we want every individual to meet their potential and make progress.
-Our staff support students with their learning, language and emotional needs.
+Our dedicated 'Access to Learning' Department ensures that our staff are fully equipped to support all our students with their learning, language and emotional needs.